Global Energy Minimization for Simplex Mesh Optimization: A Radius Ratio Approach to Sliver Elimination

 Radius ratio metric $\mu$ is a function of the coordinates of the simplex vertices.
 Given a triangulation $\mathcal T$ with $N_v$ vertices $\{\bm{x}_i\}_{i=0}^{N_v-1}$ and $N_c$ simplex $\{\tau_n\}_{n=0}^{N_c-1}$.
 We can define an energy function of radius ratio metric on the $\mathcal{T}$

 Here we call $F$ is global radius ratio energy function.
 By minimizing $F$, we can develop efficient global mesh smoothing algorithm by moving the points in $\mathcal T$.
 The key problem is how to compute the gradient of $F$ about mesh point coordinates.
 In the following, we derive the gradient of $\mu_n$ with respect to each vertex of a d-simplex $\tau_n$, and then obtain the global gradient.

-In this work, we present the gradient formula of $\mu_n$ of d-simplex $\tau_n$ about its every vertex.
-Then we design the local or global mesh smoothing algorithm to improve the mesh quality.
-Finally, we give some numerical tests to show the efficiency of our algorithm.